You can’t be a great leader without being a great communicator

 I’m a former Sydney Morning Herald editor who helps executives across a wide range of industries and fields to improve the way they communicate.

-My early career in journalism ingrained in me the importance of understanding your audience, as well communicating clearly and in plain English.
-When I left journalism, I began focusing on verbal communication – from learning how to make speeches more persuasive right through to understanding how to make presentations more engaging.
+When I left journalism, I began focusing on verbal communication – from learning how to make speeches persuasive to understanding how to make presentations engaging.
 This involves understanding a wide range of different areas, from body language to the art of rhetoric.

 Ask for more information